5.2 Doctor of Medicine - Pattern of Education

 Medical students are exposed to patient care from the time they enter the Cumming School of Medicine.
 This begins with exposure to “patients of the week” (patient story around which the learning objectives are centred), “standardized patients” (actors who portray patients to facilitate early learning of clinical skills).
 Subsequent exposure to real patients, with faculty supervision is facilitated by the Cumming School of Medicine's associations with inpatient and outpatient settings throughout Calgary and Alberta.
 In these settings, students are able to participate in patient care and a team approach to health-care delivery from the beginning of medical school.

-The Undergraduate Medical Education program employs electronic-based materials in large group sessions, small groups, and other learning events.
-As such a laptop computer or similar device (e.g. tablet) is strongly recommended for all students.
+The Undergraduate Medical Education program employs electronic-based materials in all scheduled learning events.
+As such a laptop computer or similar device (e.g. tablet) is required for all students.